ReuschelCGN/faster-routes/README.md

 faster-routes is a pretty cool tool to generate a quick base route for you, that should then be edited manually in order to fully maximize scans.
 The only improvement I thought of would be to make the workflow a bit easier.
-By integrating Tabbo's overwrite route script into it and grabbing the spawns and geofence from the madmin API.
 Also it should be able to handle multipolygons.
 Shouldn't be too hard

 # faster-routes
-An alternate routecalc algorithm for MAD (made quick and dirty)
+An alternate routecalc algorithm now for RDM (made quick and dirty)

 ### How to use

 This is a recommendation of how to use this script.
 It requires a bit of setup but the workflow in the end is pretty good.
-Note that I set up everything (except the MAD instance) on my own computer since it takes quite a bit of computing.
+Note that I set up everything (except the RDM instance) on my own computer since it takes quite a bit of computing.

 - `git clone https://github.com/ccev/faster-routes.git && cd faster-routes && cp config-example.json config.json`, then fill in the config's db part
 - Clone `git clone https://github.com/Tabbomat/MADUtilities.git` and fill in its config